Life As an Oil and Gas Derrick Operator

-Types of Oil & Gas Derrick Operator Jobs
+Other Oil & Gas Derrick Operator Job Titles

 - Derrick Hand

-In the United States, there were 11,100 jobs for Oil and Gas Derrick Operator in 2016.
+In 2016, there was an estimated number of 11,100 jobs in the United States for Oil and Gas Derrick Operator.
 New jobs are being produced at a rate of 25.2% which is above the national average.
 The Bureau of Labor Statistics predicts 2,800 new jobs for Oil and Gas Derrick Operator by 2026.
 Due to new job openings and attrition, there will be an average of 1,800 job openings in this field each year.